 In addition to developing an EOP, school districts should continually self-assess their emergency management process.
 The Texas Legislature addressed the need for constant improvement and awareness with the development of TEC §37.108 (b).
 The statute requires each school district and public junior college to conduct a safety and security audit of their facilities at least once every three years.
 Key features of the audits are collected by the TxSSC and aggregated into a statewide report.
 This process directs school districts and junior colleges attention to the safety and security needs of their facilities.

-The current three year safety and security audit cycle is wrapping up.
+The current three year safety and security audit cycle is wrapping up and school districts will be required to begin reporting their audit information on May 6, 2014.
 Safety and security audits must be completed by Aug.
 31, 2014, and certain results from the audit must be reported to the Texas School Safety Center (TxSSC) using the online reporting system no later than September 15, 2014.
 This online reporting system - DARtool - will be opened for submissions this Spring.
 When that occurs, each district’s superintendent will be notified by email.
 The notification will include instructions on how to submit the audit results.
 The superintendent may designate the reporting responsibility to another district employee; however, all correspondence will still be delivered to the superintendent.
 (Read more…)

 School safety is more than equipment and supplies.
 It is more than policies, plans and drills.
 Safe and secure schools represent a partnership among all stakeholders – educators, students, volunteers, parents and the community.
 Of these, perhaps the most influential partner is the parent or guardian.
 They are advocates of both their children and the community.
 The partnership between parents and schools is an important one built upon trust and open communications.
 It includes discussions and training about school safety and security standards and guidelines and about the challenges of keeping schools safe and secure.
 (Read more…)